The Cardiff Wine Tasting Circle

 Caroline (membership)

-In order to balance my wine consumption I also like to go the the local beer festivals and on alcohol avoidance days take very long walks in the beautiful countryside round here.
+In order to balance out my wine consumption I also like to go to local food and beer festivals and on alcohol avoidance days to take long walks in the beautiful countryside round here.

 Jane

 I seriously became interested in wine back in 1989 after doing a wine tour when I realised how little I knew about wine.
-I then successfully completed two WSET courses at UWIC.
+I then successfully completed two WSET courses at UWIC (University of Wales Institute, Cardiff, now Cardiff Metropolitan University).
 The Circle too is a great way to learn about wine, with informed tastings in a pleasant & friendly atmosphere.

 Although generally I prefer wines from what I like to call Traditional Areas, I am always willing to try wines from elsewhere, especially as there are some exciting new developments in areas such as China, India etc. I find wine fascinating, how wines can taste differently depending on where, by whom & the year it was made.
 Each year there is another new vintage to try!